cosmos/cosmos-sdk/depinject/README.md

 # Depinject

-> DISCLAIMER: This is an **experimental feature**.
+> **DISCLAIMER**: This is an **alpha** package.
 The SDK team is actively working on this feature and we are looking for feedback from the community.
 Please try it out and let us know what you think.

 ## Overview